Bilbao-Atxuri station

 Bilbao-Atxuri is a former terminal railway station in Bilbao, Basque Country (Spain).
-It served as the terminus station for the commuter rail trains of Euskotren Trena lines to Durango, Bermeo, Eibar and Donostia for over one hundred years.
+It served as the terminus station for the commuter rail trains of Euskotren Trena lines to Durango, Bermeo, Eibar and San Sebastián for over one hundred years.

 Currently, one side of the station serves as a stop of the Bilbao tram operated by Euskotren Tranbia.
 The station is located in the neighbourhood of Atxuri, part of the Ibaiondo district, in Bilbao.
 The main building of the former station serves as headquarters for Euskotren.
 It opened in 1912.